mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 2 Melee 1D+1 0.6 Cr250 —

 PERSONAL WEAPONS
-Although laser weapons are favoured by most K’kree troops, some use is made of slugthrowers, especially in regions where high-tech weaponry is hard to maintain or even obtain.
+Although laser weapons are favored by most K’kree troops, some use is made of slugthrowers, especially in regions where high-tech weaponry is hard to maintain or even obtain.
 Many designs resemble traditional close combat weapons, which is in general less efficient but pleases the K’kree sense of aesthetics.
 Weapon names are also less pragmatic than those used by other species.